profithunterscoin/phc/contrib/wallettools/phc-walletbuddy/windows/README.txt

 Curl not working?

-Step 1 - Right click on stuck_wallet_fix and click "Run as administrator" Step 2 - It will ask you to install curl.exe to system32.
+Step 1 - Right click on phc-walletbuddy.bat and click "Run as administrator" Step 2 - It will ask you to install curl.exe to system32.
 Type: y {ENTER}
 Step 3 - Run PHC Wallet Buddy again.